 Honors & Awards

-Ballard Seashore Dissertation Fellowship, University of Iowa (2019)
+Ballard Seashore Dissertation Fellowship, The University of Iowa (2019)

-China National Scholarship (acceptance rate 0.2%), Ministry of Education of the People’s Republic of China (2012)
+China National Scholarship (most prestigious scholarship given by the Chinese government, top 0.2%), Ministry of Education of the People’s Republic of China (2012)

 First Prize, Jiangsu Province Undergraduate Electronic Design Contest (TI Cup), Jiangsu Provincial Department of Education, Jiangsu Province, China (2012)